-- Click the Start button and click Control Panel. - Click Printers and Other Hardware.
-Click Phone and Modem Options.
-Click the Modems tab.

-- Click the COM port for your modem.

-Click Properties, click the Diagnostics tab, and then click Query Modem to verify that the modem is communicating with Windows.
+- 1. Click Start→ Control Panel→ Printers and Other Hardware→ Phone and Modem Options→ Modems. - 2.
+Click the COM port for your modem → Properties → Diagnostics → Query Modem to verify that the modem is communicating with Windows.

+If all commands receive responses, the modem is operating properly.

 Ensure that you are connected to the Internet - Ensure that you have subscribed to an Internet provider.
-With the Outlook Express email program open, click File.
+With the Outlook Express e-mail program open, click File.
 If Work Offline has a checkmark next to it, click the checkmark to remove it and connect to the Internet.
-For help, contact your Internet service provider.
+For help, contact your Internet service provider

 Scan the computer for spyware - If you are experiencing slow computer performance, you frequently receive pop-up advertisements, or you are having problems connecting to the Internet, your computer might be infected with spyware.
-Use an anti-virus program that includes anti-spyware protection your program may require an upgrade) to scan the computer and remove spyware.
+Use an anti-virus program that includes anti-spyware protection (your program may require an upgrade) to scan the computer and remove spyware.
 For more information, go to support.dell.com and search for the keyword spyware.